Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [11] Also the dust out of your city, that sticks to our feet, we wipe clean against you; nevertheless, know this, that the kingdom of God has come near.

-Comments Luke 10:10-11 This verse is not about considering them as enemies; it tells you, if there is any place or anyone that has rejected the good news, you can walk away from it without feeling guilty.
+Comments Luke 10:10-11 This verse is not about considering them as enemies; instead, it tells you that if there is any place or anyone that has rejected the good news, you can walk away from it without feeling guilty.
 You have already tried to save their souls, but they themselves have rejected the good news.

 [12] I say to you, it will be more endurable in that day for Sodom, than for that city.

-Comments Luke 10:12 When the Lord has sent these disciples to any place that was on His way, the Lord Himself has already stretched out His hand for help; but some have rejected the help of God.
-Their punishment is greater than the other places that are mentioned in these verses, even Sodom, Tyre and Sidon (see verses 12 and 14).
+Comments Luke 10:12 When the Lord has sent these disciples to any place that was on His way, the Lord Himself has already stretched out His hand for help, but some have rejected the help of God.
+Their punishment is greater than the other places mentioned in these verses, even Sodom, Tyre, and Sidon (see verses 12 and 14).

 [13] Woe to you, Chorazin!
 Woe to you, Bethsaida!
 For if the miracles having taken place in you, had taken place in Tyre and Sidon, they would have repented long ago, sitting in sackcloth and ashes.